tisayama/rsudp/gorsudp/README.md

 1. Use production build (not debug mode)
 2. Adjust buffer sizes in configuration
-3. Monitor with built-in metrics endpoint: `http://localhost:8080/metrics`
+3. Monitor with built-in health endpoint: `http://localhost:8081/health`
+4. Check logs for packet loss or consumer lag

 ## Contributing